hpyproject/hpyproject.org/posts/2021/03/hello-hpy.md

 be sorted out automatically once we start to roll out official releases.

 So, we need to install HPy from the github repo.
-Moreover, the HPy implementation inside PyPy is lagging behind a little, so we will install a slightly old revision:
+Moreover, the HPy implementation inside PyPy and GraalPython are lagging behind a little, so we will install a slightly old revision:

 - [HPy revision eb07982](https://github.com/hpyproject/hpy/commit/eb07982)